unsplash-image-8LkU6r_wb7k.jpg

 YOUR STAY AT CORNUCOPIA HOTEL

-Set above a quiet valley on the edge of Xagħra, the Cornucopia offers a calm vantage point overlooking rolling countryside toward Marsalforn Bay.
-The setting allows for slow mornings and space to reset between studio sessions and time in the village.
+Set above a quiet valley on the edge of Xagħra, the Cornucopia is the perfect setting for slow mornings and space to reset between studio sessions and time out and about.

-The village square is a short walk away, placing cafés, restaurants and everyday village life within easy reach. Ġgantija and surrounding countryside are also close by, grounding the stay within Gozo’s landscape and history.
+The village square is a short walk away, placing cafés, restaurants and everyday village life within easy reach.
+Historical sites, beaches and the countryside are

 FAQs

-• To register, , please complete the form on the booking page.
+• To register, please complete the form on the booking page.
 Once we receive your submission, a member of our team will contact you to arrange the deposit payment.
-You can also schedule a call with our team to ask any questions you might have.
+You can also schedule a call with our team to ask any questions you might have on pat@vonpeach.com

 • Retreat to Art is open to anyone.
 Participants may be established artists, early in their creative journey, or returning to art after time away.
 All are welcome.